LI-Chang-Sheng/geolab/README.md

 *Approx 10-15 lines*.

 The aim of this project is to provide a python module for processing molecular dynamics data.
+We currently using
+	CP2K
+	DLPOLY
+	LAMMPS
-We currently using CP2K, DLPOLY and LAMMPS to probe the interface between minerals and water.
+to probe the mineral/water and mineral/organics interfaces.

 This project is divided into following parts:
-	1. io
+>   1. io
-	2. structure
+>   2. structure
-	3. dynamics
+>   3. dynamics
-	4. energy and forces
+>   4. energy and forces

 ## Ethics